 Stina is always updating based on her interactions with real users, so she emojis, colloquialisms or entire languages as they’re needed.
 Stina currently speaks English, Swedish and German.

 Already, Stena Line has been awarded a Gala CIO Award for Digital Project of the Year in Sweden for their aspiration to become fully assisted by AI in 2021.
 The judging panel said:

 “The future is approaching faster and faster – what was science fiction yesterday is a strategic reality today.
 The Digital Project of the Year is a leading example of the fact that the latest technology can be a leverage that transforms everything from processes to business.
-A wholehearted venture on AI, chat bots and smart algorithms is the foundation of the digital transformation, which will take the ferry company to the next level.
+A wholehearted venture on AI assistants and smart algorithms is the foundation of the digital transformation, which will take the ferry company to the next level.
 This year’s Digital Project is Stena Line’s AI initiative.”